ArtoriasphereOrg/Yasai/README.md

 - `yasaiMediaAdded`: Triggered when media is added to the player.
 - `yasaiMediaRemoved`: Fired upon removal of media from the player.
-- `ysaiSegAppending`: Indicates the initiation of segment appending.
+- `yasaiSegAppending`: Indicates the initiation of segment appending.
 - `yasaiSegFlushing`: Signifies the flushing of segments.
 - `yasaiSegFlushed`: Fired after segments are flushed.
 - `yasaiSegParsingInit`: Marks the initialization of segment parsing.